DopustimVladimir/csharp-delegates-demo/README.md

-# Soup
+# Delegates in C#

-A delegate represents a type-safe object that contains a reference to a method that matches a signature (the return type and set of arguments are checked).
+A delegate in C# represents a type-safe object that contains a reference to a method that matches a signature (the return type and set of arguments are checked).
+The .NET API has `FindAll()`, `Sort()` and many other methods that take a delegate as an argument to deal with it.
+Also, delegates are needed to organize events.

+An example:

 ```csharp
 delegate int IntOperation(int a, int b);